justinsisley/Invisible-Framework/readme.md

 ### Unit Tests

-IFrame has support for Mocha, Chai, and Istanbul baked in, and it will find all files named __test.js__ and execute them.
+The Invisible Framework has support for Mocha, Chai, and Istanbul baked in, and it will find all files named __test.js__ and execute them.

 Let's create a sample test.
 Using your terminal, create a test file: `touch client/test.js`.